obfusque/portflow-monitor/README.md

 ### Running the Frontend

-From the `frontend` directory, start the development server:
+Start the development server from the `frontend` directory:

 ```bash
 pnpm dev